bluestemso/taylor_learns_dot_com/deployment/README.md

 ### Port Conflicts

-If port 8000 is already in use (by mcp-proxy), you can:
+If port 8000 is already in use, you can:

 1. **Change Django port** in docker-compose.yml:
    ```yaml